 - Pipelines Safety Regulations 1996 (PSR)

-- Radiation (Emergency Preparedness and Public Information) Regulations 2001 (REPPIR).
+- Radiation (Emergency Preparedness and Public Information) Regulations 2019 (REPPIR).
+(It must be noted that REPPIR 2019 repeals and replaces REPPIR 2001)

 Key UK Government Guidance

-The Scottish Government has kept the RPA process in line with UK Government guidance as much as possible.
+The RRP RPA has been developed to be in line with UK Government guidance as much as possible.
 This is to make use of the considerable information and expertise that goes into developing the UK Government documents and to avoid confusion when speaking to UK counterparts.
 The key UK documents are:

-- The UK National Risk Register of Civil Emergencies (NRR) – is the public version of the NRA.
-It is a useful, easily accessible summary of the key risks but does not go into the same level of detail as the NRA which is an official sensitive document.
+- The UK National Risk Register (NRR) – is the public version of the NSRA, produced to give information to the public about the risks detailed in the NSRA, alongside advice and guidance on how they can prepare for them.
+It is a useful, easily accessible summary of the key risks but does not go into the same level of detail as the NSRA which is an Official Sensitive document.